webprogramming260/simon-javascript/README.md

 # simon-javascript

-This implementation of Simon demonstrates the use of basic JavaScript for interactivity.
+This deliverable demonstrates the use of basic JavaScript for interactivity.
 This addition makes the application completely functional.
 The application has a login (home), game play, high scores, and about page.
 Each page contains a header that provides navigation between the pages, and a footer that references the source repository.

 You can view this application running here: [Example Simon JavaScript](https://simon-javascript.cs260.click)